agentmodels/agentmodels.org/chapters/3c-pomdp.md

 - Part of the slowness is presumably that we don't have fastUpdate for stochastic bandits.
 But we could write a special version.
 We would get some saving by separating out the manifest state (i.e. which prize agent is at) from the latent state.
 Probably the saving is fairly small.

-- For the first codebox, have `displayTrajectory` print out each result of pulling an arm on a newline.
-Something like: '\n Arm: ' + arm + ' Reward: ' + state', or mb something more like a table with columbs (where you just separate the arm and the reward with some space or a '|' character).

 - For displaying runtime, it'd be good to convert to seconds.

 ~~~~